Chorus : COVID-19 | Chorus network broadband traffic update | MarketScreener

-The peak traffic at midday today on the Chorus network reached 2.05Tbps, up slightly on yesterday (at 1.99Tbps) but still comfortably within available headroom.
+Today's traffic was the lowest on the network at midday since Wednesday.

-The midday peak is a record on the network for daytime traffic, however despite the increase in demand, the Chorus network continues to perform well.
+The Chorus network continues to perform well, and data use remains comfortably within available headroom.

-The increase in traffic is expected as households settle in to the COVID-19 lockdown.
-As new behaviour patterns settle in the coming days, Chorus expects traffic levels to reach a steady state
+As new behaviour patterns settle during the COVID-19 lockdown, Chorus expects traffic levels to reach a steady state.

 Nathan Beaumont